spacejamapp/website/docs/installation.md

 description: Get started with SpaceJam Network by installing the required tools and setting up your development environment.
 ---

-# Installation

-Follow these steps to set up your SpaceJam Network development environment.

 ## Prerequisites

 Before you begin, ensure you have the following installed: